Elyabe/vila-task-reminder/resources/docs/source/.compare.md

                                     "id": "id",
                                     "key": "id",
                                     "value": "culpa",
-                                    "description": "The ID of the task"
+                                    "description": "The UUID of the task"
                                 }
                             ]
                         },